doriandevtech/NormandieSpots/README.md

 - v1.0.0-beta will be the next version for the app and will be released in the coming weeks.

 ## Next steps :
+- Create an App icon 🖼️
-- Use persisting datas
+- Use persisting datas 📊
-- Add UI and Unit tests
+- Add UI and Unit tests ✅
-- Add more spots and complementary informations
+- Add more spots and complementary informations 🆕

 ## Here are some screenshots of my app ⤵️